MarneeDear/learning-elm/blog/youcantstopthesignal.md

 ### More IPFS stuff

 There are a ton of things you can do with IPFS.
-You can see more on the [refernce page.](https://ipfs.io/docs/commands)
+You can see more on the [reference page.](https://ipfs.io/docs/commands)

 Now that we know a bit about how to work with IPFS we can start to build an application to take advantage of it.